schowdhuri/uport-devdocs/markdown/docs/overview/overview.md

 Users want a reason to use your app, not just once but also to come back and feel safe that they are interacting with the same App.

+A user&#39;s identity is not just based on what others say about them, but also on the things they do.
+Their interactions with other people, businesses, and blockchains all form part of who they are and how they chose to represent themselves for future interactions.

-Having a user sign in builds a connection between them and you, where being able to show their previous activity helps build trust that encourages them to continue interacting with it.
+Having a user sign in builds a connection between them and you.
+Being able to show their previous activity, helps build trust in your App and encourages them to continue interacting with it.

 ### Asking the user to do something

-The core concept of uPort is asking for data about individuals or for them to do something, such as:
+The core concept of uPort is asking for data about them or for them to do something, such as:

 - Asking for their name
-- Asking for a verification by a third party of their name
+- Asking for a verification, by a third party, of their name
 - Asking them to sign a verification on behalf of someone they know
-- Asking their Ethereum Account
+- Asking for their Ethereum Account
 - Asking the user to sign an Ethereum transaction

 This whole process is performed by the private exchange of signed messages.
-As a developer, you sign and encrypt requests for a user and they in turn sign and encrypt responses to you.
+As a developer, you sign and encrypt requests for a user.
+They sign and encrypt responses to you.

 ### Reasons for asking for Identity Data